 Receivables and payables are stated inclusive of the amount of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with other receivables or payables in the statement of financial position.

-i) Income Tax
+j) Income Tax

 No provision for income tax has been raised as the entity is exempt from the income tax under DIV 50 of the Income Tax Assessment Act 1997.